matt-rhys-jones/gray-matter-from-file/README.md

 The remaining contents of this markdown file would be ignored, this module simply retrieves the front matter above.
 ```

-Use Gray Matter From File to obtain this front matter, and parse it via Gray Matter
+Use grayMatterFromFile to obtain this front matter, and parse it via the gray-matter module.

 ```javascript
 const path = require('path');